Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Examples

 under which $\tilde{F}_Q = I$, and

 From the quantum Cram\'er-Rao bound, previous studies~\cite{huang2021} have obtained a relation as

-This relation is tight when $\kappa=1$ as $\tilde{F}_{\operatorname{Im}}=\boldsymbol{0}$ and the quantum Cram\'er-Rao bound is saturable in this case.
-But for the practical case where $0 \leq\kappa<1$, this relation is not achievable (in particular for $\kappa=0$ it violates the Arthurs-Kelly relation).
-A key task in quantum radar is to identify the tight relation with entangled photons and the optimal measurement that saturates it.
-This can be tackled using the methodology we developed.
+This relation is tight in the limit $\kappa \to 1$ as $\tilde{F}_{\operatorname{Im}}=\boldsymbol{0}$ and the quantum Cram\'er-Rao bound is saturable in this case.
+But for the practical case where $0 \leq\kappa<1$, this relation is not achievable—indeed, at $\kappa=0$ it violates the Arthurs-Kelly relation.
+A central challenge in quantum radar is therefore to identify the fundamental bound for arbitrary entanglement and the corresponding optimal measurement.
+This is exactly what our methodology provides.

-By applying the tradeoff relation in Eq.(\ref{eq:mainbound}), we get
+By applying the tradeoff relation in Eq.~(\ref{eq:mainbound}), we get